pingcap/docs/tiup/tiup-component-dm-stop.md

 > **Note:**
 >
-> If the `-R, --role` option is specified at the same time, then the service status in their intersection is stopped.
+> If the `-R, --role` option is specified at the same time, only the service nodes that match both the specifications of `-N, --node` and `-R, --role` are stopped.

 ### -R, --role